Hillary Clinton Might Have Gotten Spies Killed in China

 Hillary Clinton served as secretary of state from January 21, 2009, to February 1, 2013.
 For four years, China was receiving the emails she sent and received in real time.
-Top Secret intelligence was contained in those emails.
+The emails contained Top Secret intelligence.

 According to a report released early this morning, China hacked into Hillary’s basement server, possibly through a phishing attack.
-They then embedded a virus that sent out a “courtesy copy” for every communication.
+They then embedded a code that sent out a “courtesy copy” to the Chinese for each and every one of her communication.

 That brings up the question of whether or not Hillary could have been responsible for the purge of American spies in China in 2010.
-It’s speculation but just the fact that she could have been responsible should prove the point that she should have been charged.
+It’s speculation but just the fact that she could have been responsible should suggest that her violations of national security were very serious.

 The Guardian reported in May 2017: